SeamCarver

 We recommend creating a CS128 folder to keep all assignments for this semester.
 Download the starter files onto your computer by visiting this link, Starter Code.
 Unzip the folder with the starter files in the CS128 folder you created.
 Open up a new window of VS Code.
 Click "Open..." and navigate to the folder called "student-seam-carver-main".
 Click "open".

-When you are done with each part, submit on Prairie Learn via the autograder, Autograder.
+When you are done with each part, submit on Prairie Learn via the autograder, linked above for each part.

 Background Information

-Before we get started, let us make sure we are all starting on the same page!
+Before we get started, let's make sure we are all starting on the same page!

 Pixel